-PARTNERSHIP STANDARD P1 (CPF) P1 Standard he College Provided Faculty model aligns with the college/university mission and is upported by the institution's administration and academic leadership P1 Required Evidence Organization Chart that shows how and where the CPF program fits into the organization.
-Description of CPF staff structure, including services provided by other departments of the college/university.
-College/university mission statement, strategic plan or other guiding document and description of how the CPF aligns.
+2. Description of the college provided faculty staff structure, including services provided by other departments of the college/university.
+3. College/university mission statement, strategic plan or other guiding document and description of how the college provided faculty aligns.
 Both Program Director and Chief Academic Officer will sign the NACEP Partnership Form or provide a letter that both individuals sign.
-Commentary In the description of the staff structure, also note any other units/departments on campus (e.g., the Registrar's or Bursar's Office, Office of Disability Services, Libraries, etc.) that the CPF coordinates with to provide services to its secondary partners offering concurrent enrollment.
-Explain the faculty liaison's primary role and responsibilities in the CPF (e.g., conducting classroom observations or evaluations, reviewing and approving new CPF instructor applications, professional development and mentoring, assessment alignment, etc.) The Program Director and/or Chief Academic Officer should compose a brief statement - either in a separate letter or using the NACEP Partnership form provided - describing how the CPF mission and that of the college/university aligns.
-The statement should also address the kinds of support provided by the college's/university's administration and academic leadership to enable the CPF to administer a high quality program (e.g., are the CPFs needs taken into account during budgeting and resource allocation; are sufficient funds and staff and faculty resources devoted to CPF functions like registration, institutional research, billing, academic oversight, etc.; are CPF administrators involved in university/collegewide strategic planning).
-Both individuals are required to sign the form or letter as verification.
-If the CPF's mission diverges in significant ways from that of the college/university, explain the rationale for such differences.
-A copy of the NACEP Partnership Form can be viewed in the Appendix.
+Commentary • In the description of the staff structure, also note any other units/departments on campus (e.g., the Registrar's or Bursar's Office, Office of Disability Services, Libraries, etc.) that the college provided faculty program coordinates with to provide services to its secondary partners offering concurrent enrollment. • Explain the faculty liaison's primary role and responsibilities in the college provided faculty program (e.g., conducting classroom observations or evaluations, reviewing and approving new college provided faculty instructor applications, professional development and mentoring, assessment alignment, etc.) • The Program Director and/or Chief Academic Officer should compose a brief statement - either in a separate letter or using the NACEP Partnership form provided - describing how the college provided faculty program mission and that of the college/university aligns.
+The statement should also address the kinds of support provided by the college's/university's administration and academic leadership to enable the college provided faculty model to administer a high quality program (e.g., are the college provided faculty program needs taken into account during budgeting and resource allocation; are sufficient funds and staff and faculty resources devoted to college provided faculty program functions like registration, institutional research, billing, academic oversight, etc.; are college provided faculty program administrators involved in university/college-wide strategic planning).
+Both individuals are required to sign the form or letter as verification. • If the college provided faculty program mission diverges in significant ways from that of the college/university, explain the rationale for such differences. • A copy of the NACEP Partnership Form can be viewed in the Appendix.